NextronSystems/thor-manual/output/syslog.rst

 ^^^^^^^^^^^^

-If your Linux system is already configured to forward syslog messages, you might just want to write to your local syslog and use the existing system configuration to forward the events.
-This can be achieved by using the ``--local-syslog`` flag.
+If your Linux system is already configured to forward syslog messages, you may prefer to write to the local syslog and let the existing system configuration forward the events.
+This can be achieved with the ``--local-syslog`` flag.

-THOR logs to the ``local0`` facility, which is not being written to a file by default on every Linux distribution.
-By default Debian derivatives log it to ``/var/log/syslog``; Others such as Red Hat do not.
-To enable writing ``local0`` messages to a file a syslog configuration for rsyslog (e.g. ``/etc/rsyslog.conf``) could look like:
+THOR logs to the ``local0`` facility, which is not written to a file by default on every Linux distribution.
+Debian derivatives usually log it to ``/var/log/syslog``; others, such as Red Hat, do not.
+To write ``local0`` messages to a file, an ``rsyslog`` configuration such as the following in ``/etc/rsyslog.conf`` can be used:

 .. code-block:: none

     # THOR --local-syslog destination
     local0.*        -/var/log/thor

-Do not forget to restart the syslog daemon (e.g. ``systemctl restart rsyslog.service``).
+Do not forget to restart the syslog daemon, for example with ``systemctl restart rsyslog.service``.

-You then either add that file in your syslog forwarding configuration or write to a file that is already forwarded instead.
+You can then either add that file to your syslog forwarding configuration or write to a file that is already forwarded instead.